heinNell/matanuska/README.md

 ## Google Maps Integration

 See the [Google Maps Integration](docs/GOOGLE_MAPS.md) document for details on the maps functionality.

+## Development Tools

+### UI Connection Verification

+The project includes a tool to verify that UI elements are properly connected to handlers.
+This helps identify potential issues with buttons, forms, and modals.

+See the [UI Verification Tool Guide](UI_VERIFICATION_TOOL.md) for detailed usage instructions.

+### Component Integration Check

+This tool verifies proper integration between routes, navigation, and components.
+It helps identify missing components, duplicate implementations, and inconsistent routes.

+See the [Integration Check Tool Guide](INTEGRATION_CHECK_TOOL.md) for detailed usage instructions.

+### UI Connection Scanner

+This tool scans components for UI elements (buttons, forms, inputs, links) and checks if they have corresponding handler functions, helping identify potentially unresponsive UI elements.

+See the [UI Connection Scanner Tool Guide](UI_CONNECTION_SCANNER_TOOL.md) for detailed usage instructions.

 ## Resilience & Offline Capabilities